xuanvu/ScoreDiff/scorediff/sphinx/scorediff.rst

 to give a musicxml writer more flexibility(and perhaps peace of mind), since the intuitive way of encoding an atonal passage is not to give the measure a key signature of no sharps or flats, but to leave off a key signature altogether.
-There is a big difference between a piece that is in a key signature with no sharps or flats, and a piece that does not have a key signature.
+There is a big difference between a piece that is in a key with no sharps or flats, and a piece that does not have a key signature.